ibm-cloud-docs/AnalyticsEngine/security-model-serverless.md

 ## Encrypting at Rest
 {: #encrypting-at-rest}

-{{site.data.keyword.cos_full_notm}} is the recommended data store in which to store the data required for executing Spark applications on the instance. {{site.data.keyword.cos_full_notm}} offers encryption of the data stored in it.
-See Best practices for Cloud Object Storage encryption.
-All scratch data in the cluster's local file system, either on the master or worker nodes, which might be used during Spark application execution is encrypted at disk level.

-{{site.data.keyword.cos_full_notm}} is the recommended data store to store the data required for executing Spark jobs on the cluster.
-{{site.data.keyword.cos_full_notm}} comes with default built-in encryption.
+{{site.data.keyword.cos_full_notm}} is the recommended data store to store the data required for executing Spark jobs on the cluster. {{site.data.keyword.cos_full_notm}} comes with default built-in encryption.
 See [Encrypting your data](/docs/cloud-object-storage/basics?topic=cloud-object-storage-encryption#encryption).

+In addition, or as an alternative to using {{site.data.keyword.cos_full_notm}} storage encryption in analytic scenarios for large-scale data, you can use Parquet modular encryption, especially when fine-grained access control is important.
+See [Working with Parquet modular encryption](/docs/AnalyticsEngine?topic=AnalyticsEngine-parquet-encryption-serverless).

 ## Encrypting endpoints
 {: #encrypting-endpoints}